 Nancy began yoga on a weight loss and fitness journey after years of obesity.
 It was not what she expected, but she found a calm acceptance that she hadn’t felt in years AND she could almost touch her toes!
 Nancy has been practicing since 2009 and teaching since 2012.
 Her passion is helping all people feel welcome in the yoga community and find the practice that supports their life.
-Nancy is 200 hr E-RYT certified in Ashtanga yoga and YACEP certified yoga educator.
+Nancy is 200 hr E-RYT certified in Ashtanga yoga, 500 hr RYT certified and YACEP certified yoga educator.
 Nancy holds certifications in Chair, Restorative, Yoga for Sensory Disorders, and Curvy Yoga.
-Nancy is trained in Yoga for Children, Kundalini, Prenatal, and Yin Yoga.
+Nancy is trained in Yoga for Children, Kundalini, Prenatal, Yin Yoga, and Yoga for All.
 Nancy holds a Bachelor’s Degree in the Science of Health and Wellness and is a National Exercise and Sports Trainers Association certified Wellness Coach.

 Originally from Memphis, TN, Katy was introduced to yoga at a young age by taking classes with her mother.
 Katy spent 10 years as a professional ballet dancer working and performing with several companies around the United States.
 Ballet eventually brought Katy to Chicago, IL and Elate Yoga where she followed in her mom’s footsteps and completed her 200-hour yoga certification through YogaFit.
 Katy began teaching with Elate Yoga when she realized how much yoga helped repair her body both physically and emotionally after many years of ballet.
 Katy’s love of dance is reflected in her Vinyasa flow style of classes.
 She invites her students to listen to their bodies and explore yoga postures in a safe and fun environment.